alexa-samples/skill-sample-nodejs-salesforce/instructions/5-distribute-private-skills.md

 ## Distribute the Skill to Users

-The Alexaa for Business account you gave access to will now be able to review and enable the skill for distribution to their enrolled users.
+The Alexa for Business account you gave access to will now be able to review and enable the skill for distribution to their enrolled users.
 For more information, see [Private Skills](https://docs.aws.amazon.com/a4b/latest/ag/private-skills.html) and [Managing Users](https://docs.aws.amazon.com/a4b/latest/ag/manage-users.html) in our [Alexa for Business documentation](https://docs.aws.amazon.com/a4b/latest/ag/what-is.html).

 With these steps, you have been able to create a private Alexa skill that allows you to interact with your Salesforce data.
 You were able to set up account linking and a personal voice code.
 Finally, you deployed the skill to an Alexa for Business organization.